 I had planned to build the box myself and let them hammer on the lid, but they were too excited to help, so they helped with all sides (which took a reaaaally long time).
 If you are having kiddos help build this- I found it was easiest to nail the corners in myself, then to start all the other nails and let them go at it.
 I tried letting them do the first nail and it was a mess… but they totally loved it.
 Aubrey was actually the star of this operation which was a total surprise to me!
 Usually Emmitt is the big helper but little miss stuck around until it was completely finished and nailed the most out of everyone.

 When it’s done, you could gift it as is, give it a nice stain to make it look classy, or let the kids decorate it- which is what mine chose.
-I took photos after they wrote his name on, but they decorated all sides within minutes after.
+I took photos after they wrote his name on, but they decorated all sides with all colours within minutes after.
+Such a fun gift card wrapping idea for Fathers Day, I am going to have to pull out this idea for my dad too one of these days!

 Well… That’s it!
-I also shared a video of the process on YouTube, I’ve added that in below for ya.
+I also shared a video of the process on YouTube (have you subscribed?!), I’ve added that in below for ya.
 If you make one of these, I’d love to see a photo!
 Share with me on social media @colleenpastoor or by email [email protected]